ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

             The total energy becomes -55.53839616 Ry.
 Lower than the spin degenerate case.

-    4. Try setting the total magnetization to 2.0.
+    4. Try setting the total magnetization to62.0.
 How does the final energy compare to the previous value?

         ??? success "Answer"